 Electricians have expenses for equipment and services used in the trade, and you can deduct expenses related to work in two ways.
 Subcontracting or self-employed electricians deduct expenses on Schedule C when determining business income, and employees deduct expenses on Schedule A, "Itemized Deductions."
-Job-related expenses include equipment, uniforms, home office, education, insurance, professional dues and communications services (these will not be available in 2018 due to tax reform rules).
+Job-related expenses made again electrician income include equipment, uniforms, home office, education, insurance, professional dues and communications services (these will not be available in 2018 due to tax reform rules).
 Special tax incentives might apply for making homes more energy efficient.

 Claiming Home Office Expenses

 If you use your home as an office for electrical services, you can deduct a percentage of your rent, utilities, repairs and home maintenance.
 The office must serve exclusively for conducting business (which generates an independent electrician salary) or managing administrative tasks and must be the only place where you do these tasks.
 Electricians also use lots of tools, safety gear and equipment, such as voltage meters, drywall saws, drills, ladders, wire-stripping machines and connectors.
 Using a garage, attic, basement or outdoor storage area qualifies for a deduction without meeting the principal place of business requirement.
 Base your deduction for a home office, workshop or storage based on the percentage of the home it occupies.
 If you are an employee, office work must be for your employer's convenience, and you can't receive any rent for the space.

 Deducting Expenses and FindingTax Incentives for Electricians